 A significant portion of our revenues is derived from products and services that are ultimately sold to the U.S. government by our OEM and EMS customers and is therefore affected by, among other things, the federal government budget process.
-We are a supplier, primarily as a subcontractor, to the U.S. government and its agencies, as well as foreign governments and agencies.
+We supply to defense prime companies, the U.S. government and its agencies, as well as foreign governments and agencies.
 The contracts between our direct customers and the government end user are subject to political and budgetary constraints and processes, changes in short-range and long-range strategic plans, the timing of contract awards, the congressional budget authorization and appropriation processes, the government's ability to terminate contracts for convenience or for default, as well as other risks, such as contractor suspension or debarment in the event of certain violations of legal and regulatory requirements.

-For the quarter ended October 3, 2022, aerospace and defense sales accounted for approximately 38% of our total net sales.
-The substantial majority of aerospace and defense sales are related to both U.S. and foreign military and defense programs.
-While we do not sell any significant volume of products directly to the U.S. government or to foreign governments and agencies, we are a supplier to OEMs that sell to these entities.
+For the quarter ended April 3, 2023, aerospace and defense sales accounted for approximately 43% of our total net sales.
+The substantial majority of aerospace and defense sales are related to both U.S. and U.S. government approved foreign military and defense programs.
 Consequently, our sales are affected by changes in the defense budgets of the U.S. and foreign governments and may be affected by federal budget sequestration measures.